-- 1. Director Akira Matsumura, Kenji Suzuki, Shinji Honda and Hanako Muto are Outside Directors - 2.
-Auditor Kazuaki Tanaka, Yutaka Fujitani, Cees Vellekoop, and Kenichiro Okamura are Outside Auditors - 3.
-Director Akira Matsumura, Kenji Suzuki and Shinji Honda, and Hanako Muto. as well as Auditor Kazuaki Tanaka.
-Yutaka Fujitani. and Kenichiro Okamura fullfills the requirement of the Independent Officer defined by the Tokyo Stock Exchance Securities Listing Regulation Article 436-2 as well as the Company's regulation on independence of the outside board member.
+- 1. Director Akira Matsumura, Kenji Suzuki, Hanako Muto and Isamu Takhara are Outside Directors. - 2.
+Auditor Kazuaki Tanaka, Yutaka Fujitani, Cees Vellekoop, and Kenichiro Okamura are Outside Auditors. - 3.
+Director Akira Matsumura, Kenji Suzuki, Hanako Muto, Isamu Takhara as well as Auditor Kazuaki Tanaka, Yutaka Fujitani, and Kenichiro Okamura fullfills the requirement of the Independent Officer defined by the Tokyo Stock Exchance Securities Listing Regulation Article 436-2 as well as the Company's regulation on independence of the outside board member.
 As such the Company registers the aforementioned members as Independent Officers to Tokyo Stock Exchange. - 4.
-The elected period of the Directors are from the end of the Ordinary General Meeting of Shareholders on June 22, 2023 to the end of the Ordinary General Meeting of Shareholders for the fiscal year ending March 31, 2025. - The elected period of Yutaka Fujitani, Cees Vellekoop and Kenichiro Okamura is from the end of the Ordinary General Meeting of the Shareholders on June 24, 2021 to the end of the Ordinary General Meeting of the Shareholder for the Fiscal Year Ending March 31, 2025. - 2.
-Status of Outside Board Member
+The elected period of the Directors are from the end of the Ordinary General Meeting of Shareholders on June 22, 2023 to the end of the Ordinary General Meeting of Shareholders for the fiscal year ending March 31, 2025.
+In accordance with the Company's Articles of Incorporation, the term of office of the newly elected directors expires at the same timing with other directors in office. - 5.
+The elected period of Yutaka Fujitani, Cees Vellekoop and Kenichiro Okamura is from the end of the Ordinary General Meeting of the Shareholders on June 24, 2021 to the end of the Ordinary General Meeting of the Shareholder for the Fiscal Year Ending March 31, 2025.

+2. Status of Outside Board Member